douggal/advent-of-code-2021/README.md

 My goals for this year's AoC are to have fun, to improve my understanding of functional programming techniques with use, and to learn [Scala](https://www.scala-lang.org) programming language.
+Some algorithms chosen were my attempt to exercise functional programming techniques.

 1. Day  1: Sonar Sweep
 2. Day  2: Dive!